briansimiyuj/doctor-appointment-app/README.md

       c.
 Create a logo for the mobile menu and redirect to home page
     3. Create a profile picture and a dropdown icon
     4. Create a dropdown menu for the profile picture and mount it on Navbar component

+### Home Page

+  The Home page is the main page of the application.
+It includes a hero section, a speciality menu, a top doctors section, and a footer.